 Racial Inequality in the Criminal Justice System Facts

-- African Americans were 2 times as likely to be arrested and almost 4 times as likely to experience the use of force during encounters with the police.
+- African Americans were two times as likely to be arrested and almost four times as likely to experience the use of force during encounters with the police.

-- 5 times as many Whites are using drugs as African Americans, yet African Americans are sent to prison for drug offenses at 10 times the rate of Whites
+- Five times as many Whites are using drugs as African Americans, yet African Americans are sent to prison for drug offenses at 10 times the rate of Whites.

 - African American juvenile youth are about 16% of the youth population, 37% of their cases are moved to criminal court & 58% of convicted African American youth are sent to adult prisons.